PRICES AND DATES ENGLISH PROGRAMS 2022 - 2023How much does it cost to study English at Florida International University?

 Living on campus is ideal for those who want to share with others, meet other students from the U.S. and all over the world and live the University atmosphere of Florida International University.

 Students of this English Program will be living in an FIU dormitory building, sharing a room with other students from all over the world and American students taking regular University Classes.
-Housing is subject to space availability so it is suggested that students apply for housing on campus as soon as possible.
+Housing is subject to space availability so it is suggested that students apply for housing on campus as soon as possible, and before the deadline.
 In order to place a request for on-campus housing, please fill out the ELI application form and complete the Housing Request section.
 Students requesting housing will need to pay the $20 ELI Housing Processing Fee.

 Real University Experience living on FIU campus